-Microorganisms were exposed to the different toothpaste concentration (2:5 and 4:5) using an agar based assay [6, 7].
+Microorganisms were exposed to the different toothpaste concentrations (2:5 and 4:5) using an agar based assay [6, 7].
 100 μl of each isolates were spread uniformly over Mueller Hinton Agar (MHA) medium by using a cotton swab.
-Five 5mm wells was formed on the agar plates using a sterile cork borer and aliquots 100 μL of each toothpaste at different concentration were deposited into the well (Figure 1).
-The well at the center was placed with tap water which acts as a control.
+Five mm wells were formed on the agar plates using a sterile cork borer and aliquots (100 μL) of each toothpaste at different concentration were deposited into the well (Figure 1).
+The well at the center was placed with tap water which acts as a negative control.
 Each experiment for different toothpastes was done in triplicate.
 Inhibition activities against microbial strains were determined by measuring the zones of inhibition formed around the well in millimeter (mm) after 24 h of incubation at 37°C.